-There are a few things I would wish for right now;
+There are a few things I could wish for right now;

-That EMS drivers stop using their deafening horns and pulsating sirens unless on an actual emergency,
+That EMS drivers not use their deafening horns and pulsating sirens unless on an actual emergency call,

-That whomever is in possession of the Cure for Cancer, somehow regains their humanity and releases it to the world,
+That whomever is in possession of the Cure for Cancer (I know its out there somewhere), somehow regains their humanity and releases it to the world,

 World Peace (of course),